airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

             print(json.dumps(output_message))
 ```

-After doing some input validation, the code above calls the API to obtain the last 7 days of prices for the input stock ticker, then outputs the prices in ascending order.
+After doing some input validation, the code above calls the API to obtain the last 7 days of prices for the input stock ticker, then outputs the prices in ascending order (this is only for human-readability; real sources should not do this sorting).
 As always, our output is formatted according to the Airbyte Specification.
 Let's update our args parser with the following blocks:

 ```python
 # Accept the read command